 Although Guatemala, El Salvador and Honduras are classified as the most dangerous countries in the world (mainly due to the gang MS-13 known as Mara Salvatrucha), you can still feel safe there and enjoy your travels.
 Why?
 Because you don’t feel threatened at all.
 Locals are incredibly hospitable and welcoming and all touristic areas are guarded by the police.

 We can say Honduras and El Salvador were the safest places.
 You can still meet some locals warning you not to go to cetrain places, spot bulletproof windows in bars, restaurants and shops and hear some frightening stories, but at the end of the day you feel perfectly secure.
 The locals stick together, they are very loyal and friendly not only to each other but also to visitors.
 They want to make you feel like at home, make sure you feel comfortable and happy all the time and their desire to share their knowledge about their home country is just incredible.

 When visiting Honduras, you can notice that the police are very corrupted.
 The reason being, they earn so little so they often ask tourists for money.
 This is something normal and there is no need to panic when you get asked for a dollar or two and it’s absolutely fine if you refuse to pay.
 Police officers are never pushy and they don’t put any pressure on you to pay.

-Speaking some Spanish can help you a lot as you will be more aware of your surroundings.
+Speaking some Spanish can help you a lot as you will be more aware of your surroundings, getting a private Spanish tutor before your trip would be beneficial.
 Understanding what people say will make you realize how safe Central American countries are.
 As long as you don’t walk alone at night (walking alone at night in any urban area is never safe anyway), pay an extra attention to your bags and wallets, don’t photograph children ( due to rumors of travelers kidnapping children) you will be absolutely fine!

 Have you been to Central America?
 Do you agree that Central America is safe to travel to?